sidsenthilexe/pig-latin/README.md

 # pig-latin
-* Translate a string into pig latin
+* Translate a string into Pig Latin.

-# Rules:
+* Program can be run on its own as long as the required packages are installed.

+# Rules of Pig Latin:
-* Words beginning with 1 consonant: move consonant to end of word, add ay to end
+* Words beginning with consonants: All consonants ahead of the first vowel are moved to the end and "ay" is added
-* Words beginning with consonant cluster: move cluster to end, add ay to end
-* Words beginning with vowel: add ay to end
+* Words beginning with vowel: Add "way" to end
+* Examples:
+    * latin -> atinlay
+    * friends -> iendsfray
+    * eat -> eatway

 # Required Packages:
 * Tkinter: `` pip install tk ``